a FREE email series – Sign up Today!

 Here’s How it Works

-From October 1st – October 7th, you’ll receive one email every day that will include the following:
+Once you sign up, you’ll receive an email from me every 10 days that will include the following:

 - One conversation topic about race for your family to discuss